Righty2004/flagionary-bot/README.md

 Feel free to fork this repository and make any improvements or additions.
 Pull requests are welcome.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LIC

-## Contact
-For any questions or suggestions, feel free to open an issue or contact me directly.

-Enjoy learning flags with Flagionary!